The Hunterdon Art Tour • The First Weekend of May

-THAT is a small, dedicated volunteer group of artists, art lovers and longtime Hunterdon County residents.
+THAT is currently comprised of a small dedicated volunteer group of artists, art lovers and longtime Hunterdon County residents.
 We have combined our collective passion with a vision toward elevating the cultural profile of Hunterdon County.
 We believe this project can serve to facilitate collaborative efforts connecting restaurants, hotels, businesses and residents with the Arts.
 Visitors will be able to enjoy the landscape’s natural beauty and be inspired by meeting our amazing artists in their private studios.

 THAT has the pleasure of partnering with various organizations in Hunterdon County: